Tal-lev/Tools_of_the_Trade/README.md

 # Tools of the Trade

-A mod that adds the silver spade as a new Axe aspect.
+Adding new aspects themed around the Gathering Tools

 ## Features

 - Adds Silver Spade (AKA NecroMel) as a new Axe aspect

+### The Silver Spade (AKA NecroMel)

 - Your Attack summons Zombies and Omega Attack summons Mourners.
+- Your Cast teleports the summons to Melinoe's location.
 - Summoning Reserves health that is released upon the summon's death or changing rooms.
 - Trait reduces the amount of health reserved
-- Cast teleports the summons to Melinoe's location
-- Adds three Hammers
+- Introduces three new hammers
-  - Twin Summons
-  - Arise Again
-  - Scrap Metal
 - Summoned Zombies are affected by
   - 9 Attack boons
   - 39 Regular Boons